CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 						3. System stores the question and corresponding answers and replies on the AppUser's device.
 						4. AppUser can view this question and its answers offline.
-	Extenstions:		None so far
+	Extensions:		None so far
 	Frequency of Use:	Very frequent.
 Used whenever an AppUser views a question.
-	Status:				Empty testcase
+	Status:				Testcase complete
 	Responsibility:		Wyatt
 	Priority:			P3-Low

-####	Case Number: 	18
+####	ID: UC-18
-	Use Case Name: 	SetFavorites
+	Title: 				SetFavorites
-	Participants:	AppUser
-	Goal:			To indicate a specific question as a favorite and view it offline
+	Description:		AppUser wants to indicate a specific question as a favorite and view it 						offline.
+	Primary Actor:		AppUser
 	Precondition:		AppUser be currently viewing the desired question in order to favorite it
 	Postcondition:		AppUser can browse and select favorited questions on and offline via ViewOffline

-####	Case Number: 	19
+	Main Success
+	Scenario:			1.
+AppUser selects a question for viewing from any of the available methods.
+						2. System displays the question along with its corresponding answers and replies to the questions and answers.
+						3. AppUser adds the question to their favorites.
+						4. System adds the question to the AppUser's favorites and makes it available offline.
+	Frequency of Use:	Infrequent to medium frequency depending on the AppUser
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P3-Low

+####	ID: UC-19
-	Use Case Name: 	AuthorOffline
+	Title: 				AuthorOffline
-	Participants:	Author
-	Goal:			For author to write replies, questions, and answers offline
+	Description:		Author wants to write replies, questions, and answers offline Primary Actor:		Author
 	Precondition:		Author must be viewing a question that can be viewed offline via ViewOffline
 	Postcondition:		Author can write replies, questions, and answers to questions and corresponding answers offline

-####	Case Number: 	20
+	Main Success
+	Scenario:			1.
+Author starts the system without internet connection and enters username and question to be asked.
+						2. System notifies the Author that the question will not be posted until internet is available.
+						3. System stores the question to be posted when internet is available
+	Extensions:			1a.
+Author is viewing a question available offline 1a1.
+Author answers the question or replies to the question or answer 1a2.
+System notifies the Author that the answer or reply will not be posted until internet is available.
+							1a3.
+System stores answer or reply and posts it when internet is available.
+	Frequency of Use:	Medium frequency
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P3-Low

+####	ID: UC-20
-	Use Case Name: 	PushOfflineContent
+	Title: 				PushOfflineContent
-	Participants:	Author
-	Goal:			For author to push content created in use case AuthorOffline
+	Description:		Author wants to push content created in use case AuthorOffline Primary Actor:		Author
 	Precondition:		Author must be connected to the internet and already done an AuthorOffline
 	Postcondition:		Other AppUsers and Authors can view the questions, answers, and replies and interact with them accordingly

-####	Case Number: 	21
+	Main Success
+	Scenario:			1.
+Author has already authored a question and gone throught the steps in UC-19.
+						2. Author starts the system with an internet connection
+						3. System pushes offline content so it can be viewed by other AppUsers and Authors.
+	Frequency of Use:	Medium frequency
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P3-Low
+	Extends:			UC-19

+####	ID: UC-21
-	Use Case Name: 	ViewMostFresh
+	Title: 				ViewMostFresh
-	Participants:	AppUser
-	Goal:			For AppUser to view the most recent comments first when viewing a selected question
+	Description:		AppUser wants to view the most recent comment first when viewing a selected question
+	Primary Actor:		AppUser
 	Precondition:		AppUser must have selected a question for viewing
-	Postcondition:	AppUser can views comments in descending order of date and time published
+	Postcondition:		AppUser can view comments in descending order of date and time published Main Success

-####	Case Number: 	22
+	Scenario:			1.
+AppUser selects a question through any available method.
+						2. System displays the question and corresponding answers with the most recent answers visable to the AppUser
+						3. AppUser chooses to view replies to a question or answer
+						4. System displays replies with the most recent replies visable to the AppUser
+	Frequency of Use:	High frequency
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P2-Medium

+####	ID: UC-22
-	Use Case Name: 	SetUsername
+	Title: 				SetUsername
-	Participants:	Author
-	Goal:			For author to have choice of available usernames
+	Description:		For author to have choice of a username Primary Actor:		Author
-	Precondition:	Author must be connected to the internet
+	Precondition:		Author must be able to open the system
 	Postcondition:		Author can create questions, answers, and replies using the specified username
+	Main Success
+	Scenario:			1.
+Author starts the system.
+						2. System starts.
+						3. Author enters username and confirms the username.
+						4. System uses the username to show other users who created the question, answer, or reply
+	Frequency of Use: 	High frequency
+	Status:				Empty testcase
+	Responsibility:		Wyatt
+	Priority:			P1-High